26 Feb 2026

 Launching next month, a new search tool on qantas.com will display Classic Reward seat inventory on Qantas and 30 partner airlines in seconds.
 Members will be able to search millions of seats by destination and cabin type over a 12-month booking period.

-“With more than 18 million members and nearly 40 years rewarding loyalty, this represents a new era for the Frequent Flyer program in the face of a changing loyalty landscape.
+“With more than 18 million members and nearly 40 years of rewarding loyalty, this represents a new era for the Frequent Flyer program in the face of a changing loyalty landscape”, said Qantas Group CEO Vanessa Hudson, assuring customers that these changes will deliver greater flexibility, faster recognition and more pathways to status.

 “These changes are about creating more opportunities for members to unlock status, while ensuring the program remains as relevant and rewarding in the future as it has been for the past four decades,” said Ms Hudson.

-Chat to an airfare specialist today about maximising your status earning potential and booking your next Qantas Business Class flight!
+Chat to an airfare specialist today about maximising your status earning potential and booking your next Qantas Business Class flight.